lowrycito/handbook/pages/study-manual-general-handbook-14-single-members.md

 adult man and woman as young single adult leaders.
 Their responsibilities
 include:

-  * Helping young single adults participate in the work of salvation and exaltation (see 14.2).
+  * Helping young single adults participate in God’s work of salvation and exaltation (see 14.2).

   * Serving on the stake young single adult committee.